goinvo/goinvo.com/src/case-studies/fastercures-health-data-basics.md

 The introduction would hook the user with a suprising fact and graphic that medical care only composes 11% of health, appealing to their sense of curiosity to discover that there is more to health data than the medical aspect.
 Individuals could then unravel the surprising ways wellness and health data permeate life through an array of interactive examples.

 #### Designed with behavior change frameworks
-The Health Belief Model (HBM), used by social scientists in public health, suggests that behavior change is more likely if messaging successfully targets barriers, benefits, self-efficacy, and threat.
+The Health Belief Model (HBM), used by social scientists in public health, suggests that behavior change is more likely if messaging successfully targets barriers, benefits, self-efficacy, and threat[^2].
 Providing individuals with feedback and suggestions that help break down barriers, and arms them with the ability to do it themselves.
 This model leads to higher rates of behavior change rather than providing them with just the facts.
 Different screens address the elements of models to encourage an individual to take action.

 ![gamification](/images/case-studies/fastercures/health-data-basics/health-data-basics_gamification.jpg)